ericmjl/nxviz/docs/index.md

 nxviz provides ways to _compose_ a graph visualization together by adhering to the following recipe:

-1. Prioritize node placement, mapping data to position and aesthetic properties,
+1. Prioritize node placement, mapping data to position and visual properties,
-2. Draw in edges, mapping data to aesthetic properties,
+2. Draw in edges, mapping data to visual properties,
 3. Add in annotations and highlights on the graph.

 `nxviz` is simultaneously a data visualization research project,